 Don’t Let Hard Challenges Fool You

 Just because what you are trying to resolve in meditation is hard doesn’t mean the meditation itself needs to be hard.
 People unconsciously will make their meditation session harder to match the degree of the problem they are facing.
 Strange but true.
-In fact, the meditative/intuitive process is quite simple.
-You flow with insights as they arise, and you use these insights as the scalpels.
+The meditative/intuitive process is quite simple.
+You flow with insights as they arise, and you use these insights as the scalpel.
 Let your insights cut out the rot, let the ideas that arise open you up, then embrace the more positive affirmations to seal away the problems.
-Then the negative items all dissipate on their own natural leaving behind the positive outcomes which allow for your growth.
+Then the negative items all dissipate on their own natural, leaving behind the positive outcomes which allow for your growth.

 I have many examples of performing a 15 minute Q& A guided mediation process with a student, that reveals and gives answers to problems that have been dragged around for decades.

 Be Clear on What You Want From Meditation

 Many times people lose focus in their meditation process because they aren’t clear about where they are going in the process.
 Going through a meditation process without intention or clarity permits your mind to wander everywhere.
 Before starting a meditation session, even a guided one, set a pure intention up front, which will help keep the session flowing more smoothly.